weidious/azkaban/docs/eventTrigger.rst

 Flow Trigger Dependency Plugin
 ==================================
 *****
-Event Based Trigger
+Kafka Event Based trigger
 *****

 ..
-   Todo:: Link to the data trigger documentation if available Currently there are only few ways to launch jobs in Azkaban including schedules and API.
+   Todo:: Link to the data trigger documentation if available

+Currently Azkaban supports launching flows via scheduling it or Ajax API.
 However, they are limited because sometimes jobs need to be executed automatically on demand.
 Event trigger is a new feature introduced by Azkaban.
-It defines a new paradigm of triggering flows - triggering a flow on event arrival.
+It defines a new paradigm of triggering flows - triggering a flow on Kafka event arrival.
 This concept enables users to define events that the flow depends on.
-Once all of the dependencies become ready, a workflow will be triggered.
+Once all of the events become ready, a workflow will be triggered.

 Apache Kafka is a Publish & Subscribe data streaming system.
 By utilizing Kafka, we do the regular expression match on the Kafka event payload.
 With the contain-a logic matching, a dependency will be marked as satisfied only if the whole payload contains the Regex pattern that user predefines.